raven-computing/icecrusher/README.md

 ## Build

-If you want to build Icecrusher from source you will need the JDK and JavaFX (both minimum version 8).
+If you want to build Icecrusher from source, you will need the JDK and JavaFX (both version 8).
 We are currently using the *javafx-maven-plugin* to build the packages, although this may change in the future.
 The standard *mvn package* command will package the application as a *jar* and put it into the *build/dist/app/* directory.
 That will not, however, build a self-contained application bundle that includes a JRE.
 As long as you have a JRE and JavaFX installed on your system you can directly execute *icecrusher.jar*.
 If you want to build a native installer, we suggest you use either *dpgk-deb* (on linux) or *Inno Setup* (on windows), depending on your operating system.